-Sustainable fish farming systems can increase seafaood production while reducing environmental impact.
+Sustainable fish farming systems allows for increased seafaood production while reducing the environmental impact.

 Aquatraz is one of several types of fish farming systems developed by Seafarming Systems that can contribute to sustainable aquaculture with increase in sea-based fish farming as well as reducing the environmental footprint.
 It involves both closed and semi closed cage culture systems which:

 - protect against algae and salmon lice

 - provide better fish health and fillet quality

 - contribute to a circular economy where sludge is a resource